particledatagroup/hep-resources/README.md

     A mobile version of the booklet is also available: <https://pdg.lbl.gov/booklet>

-    Of historical interest is the complete RPP collection which can be found online: <https://pdg.lbl.gov/publications>

 * [PDGLive](https://pdglive.lbl.gov):
     A web application for browsing the contents of the PDG database that contains the information published in the Review of Particle Physics.
 It allows one to navigate to a particle of interest, see a summary of the information available, and then proceed to the detailed information published in the Review of Particle Physics.
 Data entries are directly linked to the corresponding bibliographic information in INSPIRE.